 You Don’t Have To Do Anything To Get The New Medicare Card – But Check Your Address!

 Safety from scammers is still important when dealing with Medicare.
 Remember that no government agency will ask you to give personal or private information in order to receive your new Medicare card and Medicare number.

 You don’t have to pay for the new card, and you don’t have to provide any personal information.
 In fact, you don’t have to do anything at all to receive it.

 Since your card will come in the mail, you’ll want to make sure that your mailing address is up to date until it arrives.
 Change your address on file with Social Security by calling 1-800-772-1213 if you’ve moved recently.

+Still have space in your wallet?
 As you go through your Medicare files, take the chance to review your Medicare benefits.
-Still have space in your wallet?
-You can always use HealthCare.com’s Medicare search to find your preferred supplemental coverage.
+Use our Medicare search tool to discover affordable extra coverage near you.

 Get a Free Medicare Quote

 - Get an instant quote for Medicare plans